 In 2021, due to rising fuel costs the Company has found difficulty in managing cash reserves.
-Fuel prices have increased, but the Company has not been able to fully pass on these rising costs in the surcharge being charged to customers.
+Fuel prices have increased, but the Company chose not to fully pass on these rising costs in the surcharge being charged to customers.
 In 2022, the Company increased the fuel surcharge from 25 cents to 45 cents and then 70 cents in response to the high fuel costs.
-However, the Company continues to absorb these rising costs which has affected their cash reserves and profitability.
+The Company continues to absorb these rising costs which has affected their cash reserves and profitability.